Mortgage Amortization Explained: A Simple Guide for Home Buyers

 Common Mortgage Options

-Here are the most common mortgage types borrowers consider:
+Here are common mortgage types to consider:

 How the Mortgage Approval Process Works

-2. Income verification , You provide pay stubs, tax returns, and bank statements to prove you can afford the monthly payments.
+2. Income Verification , You provide pay stubs, tax returns, and bank statements to prove you have a steady income.

 Speaking with lenders can help you understand your eligibility and available loan options.
 Compare mortgage quotes here or call to learn more.